lammps/lammps/doc/src/pair_mesocnt.rst

    and uSemiParallel are given in eV/Angstrom, Phi is given in eV and Gamma is unitless.

+   If a simulation produces many warnings about segment-chain interactions falling outside the interpolation range, we recommend generating a potential file with lower values of delta1 and delta2.

 ----------

 Mixing, shift, table, tail correction, restart, rRESPA info